KiarieJeff/dsc-phase-4-project/README.md

 ## Text Analysis

-First we can calculate word frequencies, and print the top 10 most frequent words along with their normalized frequencies
+We can calculate word frequencies, and print the top 10 most frequent words along with their normalized frequencies

 ```python
 tweets_freqdist_top_10 = tweets_freqdist.most_common(10)